vijaysn02/iOS-Viper-Sample/README.md

 ## Introduction:

-This project is created to understand the working of Project Name and also to have a ready made component for integration in the projects.
+This project is created to understand the working of Viper Sample.
+It also gives you a clear insight of how control flows through each component of Viper.

-If you want to implement it straight away, you can make copy the handler in the project and jump to the Usage part.
+Here , we are implementing our beloved API-Master project to get the data from the Server from the Viper layer

 ---------------------------------------------------------------------------------------------------

 ## Installation:

-<Mention installation step if any> else

 There is no specific installation needed for this implementation.